Shahrvand Chain Stores Inc.

 Shahrvand department stores is an Iranian chain based in Tehran.
 The establishment currently has 35 branches in Tehran.
-Shahrvand, along with Refah supermarket, and Carrefour-owned Hyperstar Market, create the bulk of the Iranian retail industry.
+Shahrvand, along with Refah supermarket and Carrefour-owned Hyperstar Market, create the bulk of the Iranian retail industry.

 In 2008, the company teamed with Russian supermarket NEVA-RUS to incorporate the two companies' management techniques.

+As of 2010, the department store chain was owned by the city government of Tehran.